 *This post is based on personal experience and is to be used for information purposes.
-I received no payment or any other compensation for this post.
+I received no payment or any other commission for this post.

 My son and I started our holiday off with a visit to Stockwood Discovery Centre in Luton, Bedfordshire.